SLOWprint 154

 29th October Yvette Baker Trophy Round and District Event, Chobham Common.

 The Yvette Baker trophy is the premier junior inter-club competition.
 There will also be courses for all ages.
-EOD but let the captain know if you are a junior and can run for SLOW.
+EOD but let the

 www.guildfordorienteers.co.uk Après O: Cricketers, 1 London Road, Bagshot